KrisDreemurrYT/Frame_Interpolation/Instructions.md

 # DOWNLOAD

-All you have to do is to download [Frame_Interpolation.zip](https://github.com/KrisDreemurrYT/Frame_Interpolation/releases/download/Frame_Interpolation/Frame_Interpolation.zip) on the code section.
+All you have to do is to download [Frame_Interpolation.zip](https://github.com/KrisDreemurrYT/Frame_Interpolation/releases/download/Frame_Interpolation/Frame_Interpolation.zip) on the releases section.
 Extract the zip file into your C: or D: Drive or otherwise there will be issues if you don't.

 If you are using a D: drive, please change the python codes via notepad from C: to D:, along with the run.bat file too.